- January 22, 2024

 - The story is emotionally impactful and engaging, with many players finding it uplifting.

-- The game is designed primarily for use with an arcade stick, making it difficult to play with standard controllers.
+- The game is primarily designed for arcade sticks, making it frustrating to play with standard controllers or keyboards.

-- Frequent glitches and control issues can hinder the overall experience and frustrate players.
+- Frequent glitches and bugs can hinder the gameplay experience, leading to progression issues.

 story

-31 mentions Positive Neutral NegativeThe game's story receives mixed reviews, with some players finding it intriguing and emotionally impactful, while others criticize it for being derivative and poorly executed.
-Many appreciate the unique premise and the integration of gameplay mechanics with the narrative, though some feel that the story can feel tacked on or linear, undermining its potential.
-Overall, the storytelling is seen as a highlight for those who enjoy puzzle games, but its effectiveness varies significantly among players.
+62 mentions Positive Neutral NegativeThe game's story has received mixed reviews, with some players finding it intriguing and emotionally impactful, while others criticize it for being derivative and poorly executed.
+Many appreciate the unique premise and the integration of gameplay mechanics with the narrative, though some feel that the story can feel tacked on or simplistic.
+Overall, it seems to resonate well with those who enjoy puzzle games that offer a compelling narrative, despite some concerns about its depth and coherence.

 “Overall, the story is really intriguing and uplifting, with many tense moments the player has to get through.”